shieldgenerator7/Ersatzica/Awoomoons Story/Awoomoon's Story.md

 She tried to open her mouth, but couldn't.
 The peacock had a tight grip.
 She squirmed like a fish and broke free.
 She grabbed Awsoodoo by the hand and they ran off.

-The other peacocks caught up quickly, but by the time they did, they were in sight of some guard wolves.
+The other peacocks caught up quickly, but by the time they did, they were in sight of some wolf guards.

 "What's the trouble?
 Are you the wolf crying injury?"
 The wolf guards looked down at Huripka.

 "Yes, sir."
 She nodded.

 "Yeah she cried injury!"
 The older peacock brother cut her off.
 "We heard her cries too, and when we got to the scene, this runt—" he kicked Awsoodoo. "—was hitting her with rocks."
-He hid his bit wing behind his back.
+He hid his bit wing behind his back, taking great care to make sure the wolf guards didn’t see it.

 Awsoodoo hung his head.